 Now to tie in all of the other pieces — a black tote bag and some black booties help to even out the other neutrals and ground the outfit.

-This is a perfect look for fall for when you don’t want to cave in and wear head to toe black, like so many of us tend to do.
+This is a perfect look for fall when you don’t want to cave in and wear head-to-toe black, like so many of us tend to do.
 Instead, just take these three colors and be a little more unique!

 What do you think of these outfits and neutral clothing in general?